make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

-- Pseudorandom number generators are non-trivial and have been a topic of research in the past, but today they are readily available
+- Pseudorandom number generators are non-trivial and have been a topic of research in the past, but nowadays they are readily available
-- JavaScript has one called `Math.random()`
-- However, unlike most generators, JavaScript provides no way to set the seed
+- In JavaScript the function is called `Math.random()` however, unlike most generators, JavaScript provides no way to set the seed
-- This means that if we try to use `Math.random()` for generating our points, then we have no way to guarantee that every player will see the same thing
+- This means that if we try to use `Math.random()` for generating our points, we have no way to guarantee that every player will see the same thing
-- So we could look for an existing library which provides a seedable generator, but if we dig a little deeper we might gain more insight into the underlying math as well as an appreciation for the remarkable efforts of the computer scientists who first discovered it
+- We could look for an existing library which provides a seedable generator, but if we dig a little deeper we might gain more insight into the underlying math
+- We might also gain an appreciation for the remarkable efforts of the computer scientists who first discovered it

 # Poll: Which sequence looks more random?

+- By "random" we mean "no visible pattern"
-- ...
+- ...show number sequences...
-- It's interesting to see how two pseudorandom sequences that appear equally random can have very different properties
+  1. Sequence A looks more random
+  1. Sequence B looks more random
+  1. Both sequences look equally random
 - Fortunately there is a simple test for detecting hidden patterns in a sequence of pseudorandom numbers
+- ...reveal spectral test plots for each...
+- It's interesting to see how two pseudorandom sequences which appear equally random can have very different properties when displayed like this

 # The spectral test for randomness

+- spectral test, RANDU, Marsaglia's tests, values in use

 # A seedable pseudorandom number generator

+- my code for Park-Miller

 # Mapping numbers to points on a sphere

+- sphere point picking, Marsaglia (again)

-# Feature: Smooth transitions between views
+# Feature 2: Smooth transitions between views

 # Poll: Which rotation would you expect?